-A positive outcome for Peter Jackson could possibly result in a settlement for the other two films of the Lord of the Rings trilogy: The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003).
-The latter film won 11 Academy Awards, including Best Picture and Best Director.
+A positive outcome for Peter Jackson could possibly result in a settlement for the other two movies in the Lord of the Rings trilogy: The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003).
+The latter won 11 Academy Awards, including Best Picture and Best Director.

-The Lord of the Rings: The Fellowship of the Ring grossed nearly $315 million at the U.S. and Canada box office, and more than $556 million internationally – not including revenues from DVD, TV, VOD, and merchandise sales.
-Worldwide grand total: $871 million.
+At the domestic box office, The Lord of the Rings: The Fellowship of the Ring grossed nearly $315 million – in addition to $556 million internationally.
+That doesn’t include revenues from DVD, TV, VOD, and merchandise sales.

 The fantasy-adventure tale features, among others: